 This prospectus describes some of the general terms that may apply to these securities and the general manner in which they may be offered.
-Each time Easterly Government Properties, Inc. or selling security holders sells securities, a prospectus supplement will be provided that will contain specific information about the terms of any securities offered, the specific manner in which the securities will be offered and the identity of any selling security holders.
-The prospectus supplement will also contain information, where appropriate, about certain material United States federal income tax considerations relating to, and any listing on a securities exchange of, the securities covered by the prospectus supplement.
+Each time Easterly Government Properties, Inc. sells securities, a prospectus supplement will be provided that will contain specific information about the terms of any securities offered and the specific manner in which the securities will be offered.
+The prospectus supplement will also contain information, where appropriate, about material United States federal income tax consequences relating to, and any listing on a securities exchange of, the securities covered by the prospectus supplement.
 The prospectus supplement may add to, update or change the information in this prospectus.
 You should read this prospectus and any prospectus supplement carefully before you invest in our securities.
 This prospectus may not be used to sell securities unless accompanied by a prospectus supplement.

-Easterly Government Properties, Inc. or selling security holders may offer the securities directly to investors, through agents designated from time to time by Easterly Government Properties, Inc. or to or through underwriters or dealers.
+Easterly Government Properties, Inc. may offer the securities directly to investors, through agents designated from time to time by Easterly Government Properties, Inc. or to or through underwriters or dealers.
 If any agents, underwriters or dealers are involved in the sale of any of the securities, their names, and any applicable purchase price, fee, commission or discount arrangement with, between or among them will be set forth, or will be calculable from the information set forth, in an accompanying prospectus supplement.
-For more detailed information, see "Plan of Distribution" on page 51.
-We will not receive any of the proceeds from the sale of securities by the selling security holders.
+For more detailed information, see "Plan of Distribution" on page 53.

 The common stock of Easterly Government Properties, Inc. is listed on the New York Stock Exchange, or the NYSE, under the symbol "DEA."
-On March 15, 2018, the last reported sale price of our common stock on the NYSE was \$19.84 per share.
+On March 8, 2016, the last reported sale price of our common stock on the NYSE was \$17.52 per share.